General Joseph Colton: Comic book advertisement (1975-1976)

-Between 1975 and 1976, Hasbro published comic book advertisements starring the Adventure Team, featuring the Joseph Colton, Atomic Man and Bulletman as members.
+Between 1975 and 1976, Hasbro published comic book advertisements starring the Adventure Team, featuring Joseph Colton, Atomic Man and Bulletman as members.

 Marvel Comics

 General Joseph Colton made very few appearances during the original G.I.
 Joe: A Real American Hero series.
-In issue #86, he is working with his old colleague Jane in a secure level in the Chrysler Building (renamed as the Studebaker Building due to licensing issues).
+In issue #86, he is working with his old colleague Jane on a secure level in the Chrysler Building (renamed as the Studebaker Building due to licensing issues).
 The laboratories are attacked by Cobra forces, which desire the orbital pulsed weapon system hidden inside.
-Joe, Jane and a small squad of official G.I.
+Joe, Jane, and a small squad of official G.I.
 Joe forces (including Repeater and Lightfoot) defeat the Cobra soldiers.

 In issue #127, General Colton explains the Rapid Pulse Electron Beam (RPEB) to Duke and Stalker.
 He discovers a tap into the control system, leading to a telephone switching station in New Jersey, where Cobra Commander has taken charge.
 Realizing that their systems are breached, General Colton has Jane shut down all systems.
 General Colton, Duke, Stalker and Wild Bill then head to the phone switching station, but Cobra shoots down the Joes Tomahawk, and Cobra Commander escapes, rushing to New York City and the RPEB.
 General Colton, Stalker and Duke use Battle Copters to fly back to the Chrysler Building, but Cobra Commander has already taken control of the RPEB, and uses it to eliminate a drug shipment by Headman.
 Cobra Commander and his crew then use civilian disguises to walk undetected past the Joes.

 General Colton also appears in issue #152, where he is called back to active duty for a secret mission.
 Ace is assigned to deliver Colton to D.C., and asks Colton when the last time he was in the back seat of a combat jet.
 This prompts Colton to reminisce about his earlier years in battle, leading to a flashback story about the original plan to form a G.I.
 Joe team.